HaoShen225/FewShotTest/LiteratureReview.md

 **Problems in FS medical image tasks:** I. This work still fails to incorporate an explicit mechanism for cross-domain generalization.
 Specifically, its experiments only demonstrate the superiority of prototype modeling under in-distribution settings, but do not validate the effectiveness of the proposed architecture in real-world scenarios with domain shift.
 II.
 This work inherits the self-supervised supervoxel/superpixel pseudo-labeling paradigm originally pioneered by ADNet, retaining the core framework of its pre-training pipeline.

 ## Sparse Encoders/Models
+### Tied Prototype Model for Few-Shot Medical Image Segmentation [5]

 # References
 [1] Wang, Kaixin, et al. "Panet: Few-shot image semantic segmentation with prototype alignment." proceedings of the IEEE/CVF international conference on computer vision.
 2019.
 [2] Ouyang, Cheng, et al. "Self-supervision with superpixels: Training few-shot medical image segmentation without annotation."
 European conference on computer vision.
 Cham: Springer International Publishing, 2020.
 [3] Zheng S, Wu H, Gao Z, et al. Few-shot medical image segmentation via query transformation learning[J].
 The Visual Computer, 2025, 41(9): 6439-6452.
 [4] Kim, Hyeongji, Stine Hansen, and Michael Kampffmeyer.
 "Tied Prototype Model for Few-Shot Medical Image Segmentation."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Cham: Springer Nature Switzerland, 2025.
+[5]  Wright, John, et al. "Sparse representation for computer vision and pattern recognition."
+Proceedings of the IEEE 98.6 (2010): 1031-1044.